 The second key driver of change is the availability of technology.
 The viability and use of distributed generation and storage technologies by households and businesses is set to grow rapidly.
-According to a study by Navigant, distributed generation, such as solar and small scale flexible gas turbines, will grow from a 2% global market share in 2014, to 12% in 2030.
+According to some forecasts, distributed generation, such as solar and small scale flexible gas turbines, could grow from a 2% global market share in 2014, to 12% in 2030.